 The assignment operation is used to assign a specific value to an unspecified parameter, such as the length of a password.
-Assignments that have been made are denoted by showing the value in square brackets, [Assignment_value].
+Assignments that have been made are denoted by showing the value in square brackets, [Assignment value].

 The iteration operation is used when a component is repeated with varying operations.
-Iteration is denoted by showing the iteration number in parenthesis following the component identifier, (iteration_number).
+Iteration is denoted by showing the iteration number in parenthesis following the component identifier, (iteration number).

-The CC paradigm also allows protection profile and security target authors to create their own requirements.
-Such requirements are termed 'explicit requirements' and are permitted if the CC does not offer suitable requirements to meet the authors' needs.
-Explicit requirements must be identified and are required to use the CC class/family/component model in articulating the requirements.
-In this ST, explicit requirements will be indicated with the ".EXP" following the component name.
+The CC paradigm also allows security target authors to create their own requirements.
+Such requirements are termed 'extended requirements' and are permitted if the CC does not offer suitable requirements to meet the authors' needs.
+Extended requirements must be identified and are required to use the CC class/family/component model in articulating the requirements.
+In this ST, extended requirements will be indicated with the "EXP" following the component name.